 Let’s take a look at the breakdown of each book in the series:

 From one book to the next, when the increase of Chinese characters stays the same, the increase of words/combinations is huge.
 320 Chinese characters have created 1,299 words/combinations, which are used to write all the sentences, conversations, and narratives in the series.
 There are also a lot words/combinations which these 320 characters can make up but I did not include in the series for the reason that I wanted the books to be more level appropriate for beginner students who just start learning how to read and write Chinese.

 Let’s get back to the 2000 Chinese character statistic, from the trend of the exponential increase of words/combinations for a modest increase of Chinese characters, we can deduce that the 2000 frequently used characters could possibly make up for tens of thousands words/combinations.
 And people who write for Chinese newspapers are free to use all of them.
 No wonder students still can not read Chinese newspaper even when they can recognise almost all of the characters.

 Chinese texts are written with words/combinations, not individual characters.
 Therefore, accumulating 2000 individual characters won’t lead to comprehending Chinese newspapers.

 Also when accumulating individual characters becomes the only goal of learning Chinese, students are likely to spend huge amount of hours and energy for tiny progress.
 They’ll probably spend too much time to study radicals.
-Read why learning radicals can be a waste of time here.
+Read why learning radicals can be a waste of time here, it is not necessary to spend too much time studying radicals.
 Or they will resort to flash cards and hope to learn Chinese characters quickly.
-Read the problems of using flash cards here.
+Also read the problems of using flash cards to learn Chinese.